 - “The follower is as important as the leader.”

 Leadership Quotes from Silicon Valley and Wall Street

 Where can you find some of the most important people in the world?
 Silicon Valley and Wall Street.
 These two areas are responsible for leading innovation and financial growth in our country, so it’s not surprising to see that they have a lot to say about leadership, too.

 Quotes by Bill Gates

-Bill Gates is the founder of Microsoft, co-founder of the Bill & Melinda Gates Foundation, and is a philanthropist.
+Bill Gates is the founder of Microsoft, co-founder of the Bill & Melinda Gates Foundation, and a philanthropist.
 He has received many awards during his lifetime, including the Presidential Medal of Freedom and appointment as Honorary Knight Commander in the Order of St. Michael and St George.

 - “To win big, you sometimes have to take big risks.”